Kashmiris Not To Compromise On Their Identity, Dignity: AJK President - UrduPoint

 He said that the solution to Kashmir conflict lies in the implementation of UN resolutions, and the people of Pakistan as well as Jammu and Kashmir want to resolve the problem in accordance with the UN resolutions.

-The AJK president said that two months had passed since the reoccupation of occupied Jammu and Kashmir by India, and India had planned to turn the disputed territory into its colony.
-"The actions taken by India on August 5 were unilateral and unlawful, and naked violation of additional protocol IV of Geneva Convention and the laws of international criminal court," he added.
+The AJK president said that two months have passed since the reoccupation of occupied Jammu and Kashmir by India, and India has planned to turn the disputed territory into its colony.
+"The actions taken by India on August 5 are unilateral and unlawful, and naked violation of additional protocol IV of Geneva Convention and the laws of international criminal court," he added.

 He said that the growing Hindu fanaticism must not be ignored because this ism preaches religious hatred and Hindu supremacy, which has posed dangers for other minorities.